curtiscoleman/90s-Movies/README.md

 # CodeKY-Project
 This project is very simple to run and follow along with.
 It is structured in a notebook using Python (see version in 'requirements.txt') and essentially goes step by step.

+## In this project I set out to determine what the most popular Genre of film was for the decade I was born in, The 90s.
+While initially, this was for fun, in the midst of exploring, I started to wonder if there might be any correlation between what was most liked at the time and what my generation likes now.
+I was interested to see how much the results differed based on public opinion vs. dollars spent.
+My findings based on average gross sales were not surprising.
+My generation LOVES animation.
+Even as adults a lot of my peers still actively consume Animated media in some way.

 Instructions:

 1. Clone the repository from GitHub to your local environment (or peruse through at your leisure on GitHub's website).